 • DP-1001 (double coated)

 Combination adhesives are always double coated (or film supported).
 This means there is a support layer, typically PET, that is adhesive coated on both sides.
 The support layer is nearly invisible but unlike transfer adhesives they have X Y dimensional stability.
 With the combination adhesives the support layer is coated on one side with silicone and the opposite side with acrylic.
 These adhesives were designed for laminating to silicone rubber.
 The silicone PSA side bonds to silicone rubber, the end user exposes the acrylic side when the release liner is removed.
 The combination adhesives do not have the same operating temperature as silicone PSAs due to the PET layer and acrylic adhesive side which reduce the overall temperature range.

 • Moderate to low ultimate bond strength

 • NT1060 (double coated)

-For more information on silicone, combination, and acrylic adhesives on silicone rubber material and sample swatches, please call Stockwell Elastomerics at 215-335-3005 or complete a contact form for assistance.
+For more information on silicone, combination, and acrylic adhesives use on silicone rubber material, and to request sample swatches, please call Stockwell Elastomerics at 215-335-3005 or complete a contact form for assistance.